Below is a list of programs offered by DSAT and other organization in Toronto.

 Nisha is a volunteer board member of DSAT.
 Her passion for advocacy and wanting to do more is influenced by her younger brother with Down syndrome.
 She is a marketing and communications specialist working in the mining industry.
 Speaking to thousands of investors globally, she joined the DSAT to share her networking skills, connect with supporters and advance the organization’s mission.
 Nisha is committed to raising awareness and challenging the stigma associated with disability.

-Tisha is a third year university student at the University of Toronto studying Criminology, Equity with an interest in disability and Woman and Gender Studies.
-During her spare time, she enjoys running her campus club Because We Care and spending time with family and friends.
+Tisha is a University of Toronto Graduate currently pursuing graduate studies.
+Her field of stud includes, Law and Ethics, Criminology, Equity with an interest in disability and Woman and Gender Studies.
+During her spare time, she enjoys running several clubs as a co-founder of Because We Care and spending time with family and friends.
 Her passion for advocacy and achieving equity for people with disabilities is strongly influenced by her younger brother with Down Syndrome.
 Her goal is to be involved with the Down Syndrome community and create inclusivity through fostering great relationships and friendships!

 Yonge & St. Clair area